ysangkok/spotify-mute/README.md

 # spotify-blacklist-mute
 *for muting ads*

-**NOTE: THIS PROJECT IS INFERIOR**.
-This project is based on blacklisting.
-When Spotify has DBUS support (versions 1.0.0-1.0.11 did not, but 1.0.13 has), blacklisting isn't needed, and you can use blockify.
-Still, if blockify breaks for you and this script is not working, let me know, and I'll fix it.

-Tested with version 1.0.9 and 1.0.11 (Linux).
+Tested with version 1.0.14 (Linux).
 May work on BSD too.

 Only mutes the Spotify sink when running locally.
 If `PULSE_SERVER` is defined, it will mute all audio on the remote machine using SSH (will ask for password and save it.
 Pretty unsafe but it is meant for usage on machines you trust).